cuongnpvn/Privacy-Policy/recube.md

 - To operate and maintain the website
 - To monitor and analyze usage to improve the game

-We do **not** use your information for advertising, marketing, or profiling.
+We do **not** use your information for advertising, marketing, or profiling **except as required to display ads via MobAd**.

 **Sharing Your Information**

-We do **not** sell, trade, or share your information with third parties.
+We do **not** sell, trade, or share your information with third parties **except as required for ad delivery by MobAd**.
 Information may only be disclosed if required by law.

 **Data Security**